gregorykelleher/equity-aggregator/src/equity_aggregator/README.md

 Fetches enrichment data and performs comprehensive single merge:

 - Extracts representative identifiers from discovery sources using merge algorithms
-- Queries enrichment feeds (Yahoo Finance) with these identifiers
+- Queries enrichment feeds (Yahoo Finance, Intrinio) with these identifiers
 - Performs single merge of all sources (discovery + enrichment) for optimal data quality
 - Uses same merge logic for identifiers and final merge (mode for IDs, fuzzy clustering for names, frequency for symbols)
 - Applies controlled concurrency to respect API limits